astenmies/cool-docs/go-cheatsheet.md

 // In Go, we achieve this by "extending" a base type (like string or integer ...). type deck []string

-// By making an extra type, it gives us the ability to create a function with a receiver.
+// By making an extra type, it gives us the ability to create a function with a receiver, or method.
 // That function will only work with that specific type.
-// So that function ("method" in OO) belongs to the extended type ("instance" in OO) func (d deck) printIt() {
+// So that method belongs to the extended type ("instance" in OO) func (d deck) printIt() {
 	for i, card := range d {
 		fmt.Println("sliceCard:", i, card)